Nigeria president faces showdown over 2013 budget

-ABUJA (Reuters) - Nigeria’s President Goodluck Jonathan on Wednesday presented a 4.92 trillion Nigerian naira ($31.3 billion) budget to parliament for 2013, but lawmakers disputed it, calling for a formula that would put less oil cash in the savings pot.
+ABUJA (Reuters) - Nigeria’s President Goodluck Jonathan on Wednesday presented a 4.93 trillion naira ($31.35 billion) budget to parliament for 2013, but lawmakers immediately disputed it, calling for a formula that would put less oil cash in the savings pot.

 Jonathan’s proposal increased spending by 5 percent from this year’s 4.697 trillion naira, but shrunk the deficit and cut the share taken by recurrent expenditure.